odoo/odoo/doc/howtos/rdtraining/qwebintro.rst

 You might already be familiar with existing engines such as Jinja (Python), ERB (Ruby) or Twig (PHP).
 Odoo comes with its own built-in engine: :ref:`reference/qweb`.
-QWeb is the primary templating engine used by Odoo.
+Qweb is the primary templating engine used by Odoo.
 It is an XML templating engine and used mostly to generate HTML fragments and pages.

-Kanban views define the structure of each card as a mix of form elements (including basic HTML) and :ref:`reference/qweb`.

 Concrete Example: A Kanban View
 ===============================

+Kanban views define the structure of each card as a mix of form elements (including basic HTML) and Qweb.

 .. _templating:
     https://en.wikipedia.org/wiki/Template_processor